boltlabs-inc/key-mgmt/README.md

-# Digital asset management system (DAMS)
+# Lock Keeper

 ## Overview

-The DAMS helps people store, retrieve and use the private keys associated with their digital assets.
+Lock Keeper helps people store, retrieve and use the private keys associated with their digital assets.
 We're building a security-first system with layers of cryptography, hardware protection, and a misuse-resistant design to prevent theft and misuse of keys.

-The DAMS aims to provide a flexible system of components for managing digital assets and composed of the following:
+Lock Keeper aims to provide a flexible system of components for managing digital assets and composed of the following:

 * A **client library**: The *client* allows a user to generate and store a secret key in a distributed way, across multiple servers, and provides generic functionality for requesting a signature under the stored key, and reconstructs a full signature from a set of partial signatures. <br/>
 The client also includes the cryptographic functionality for: